bingeli1212/nitrile-preview/doc/DOC-diagram.md

 # The 'fn' command

 The 'fn' command serves to create a user defined function that can be used elsewhere.
-Currently it is only utilized by 'cartesian.yplot' and 'cartesian.yplot' commands.
+Currently it is only utilized by 'cartesian-yplot' and 'cartesian-yplot' commands.

     fn P(x) = pow(x,2)
-    cartesian.yplot {fn:P} 1 2 3
+    cartesian-yplot {fn:P} 1 2 3

 This operation must start with a function name, which must follow the pattern of starting with an alpha letter followed by additional alpha or numerical